-We have audited in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and the Uniform Grant Management Standards, issued by the Governor's Office of Budget and Planning of the State of Texas, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Richardson, Texas (the City) as of and for the year ended September 30, 2013, which collectively comprise the City's basic financial statements and have issued our report thereon dated January 29, 2014.
+We have audited in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Richardson, Texas (the City) as of and for the year ended September 30, 2013, which collectively comprise the City's basic financial statements and have issued our report thereon dated January 29, 2014.
 Our report included an emphasis-of-matter paragraph to reference the implementation of Governmental Accounting Standards Board No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position and No. 65, Items Previously reported as Assets and Liabilities.